nicoaspra/lemniscateinstitute002/_services/lab_keyed-mandrel-assembly/lab-mandrel-6.1-testing-of-thread-with-the-three-wire-method.md

 ---
-title: "Testing of Thread with the Three-Wire Method"
+title: "Activity 6: Testing of Thread with the Three-Wire Method"
 weight: 2
 layout: content
 prevcontenturl: ../lab-mandrel-5.1-external-thread-cutting